 The Commission approved remote proctoring or remote testing and it successfully launched on January 21, 2021.
-The availability of remote proctoring was a plus for license candidates, as testing could be accomplished in the candidates' own home, assuming the technology available was compatible with the PSI testing requirements.
-As shown in Table 2 and Chart 8, the number of total examination attempts by candidates increased 30.6% from the last fiscal year.
+Although the State COVID restrictions have eased, remote proctoring has continued.
+The availability of remote proctoring was beneficial for license candidates, as testing could be accomplished in the candidates' own home, assuming the technology available was compatible with the PSI testing requirements.
+Despite the availability of remote proctoring, we saw a decrease of about 14.6% of candidates who took the examination from last fiscal year as shown in Table 2 and Chart 8 (see page 16).